carlosperate/awesome-microbit/README.md

 - [microbit for Dyalog APL on the Pi](https://github.com/APLPi/microbit) - Tools for using the micro:bit (via MicroPython serial connection) with the Dyalog APL programming language on the Raspberry Pi.
 - [Gobot](https://gobot.io/documentation/platforms/microbit/) - Framework for the Go programming language to program devices in the real world.
 It can now the micro:bit via Bluetooth LE.
 - [Microbit Unity](https://github.com/bLiGM/Microbit-Unity) - Unity scripts to allow the BBC Microbit to be used as a Unity Controller.
+- [Haxe node BBC micro:bit](https://github.com/MatthijsKamstra/hx-node-bbc-microbit) - Control a BBC micro:bit from Node.js using BLE and the Haxe programming language.

 ## Mobile Apps